OutSystems/docs-product/src/deliver-mobile/distribute-pwa/troubleshooting-know-issues.md

 # Troubleshooting and known issues

-This document contains information about troubleshooting and known issues.

 <div class="info" markdown="1">

-The team would love to hear what you think of this document and if it helps you.
-Please **leave feedback** in the feedback section.
-If you want to get a reply, select **Yes, you may contact me about this feedback**.
+Applies only to Mobile Apps.

 </div>

+This document contains information about troubleshooting and known issues.

 ## Known issues